kai32/eccentricity/README.md

 The code for the model is in src/ecc
 Any of the FLAGS (tf.app.flags...) defined in `ecc_eval.py`, `ecc_train.py`, `convert_to_records.py` and `ecc.py` are parameters of both the model and the data that can be changed using the command line flags.

 How the model was used in practice to run experiments is described below.

-# An example experiment
+# An example experiment (local mode)
 A demo of how experiments are run is shown in `experiments/demo-experiment`.
 All generated files are placed into a directory called `gen` inside `experiments/demo-experiment`.